antirez/freakwan/README.md

 * `!automsg` [on/off] to disable enable automatic messages used for testing.
 * `!bat` to show the battery level.
 * `!preset <name>` to set a LoRa preset.
 Each preset is a specific spreading, bandiwidth and coding rate setup.
 To see all the available presets write `!preset help`.
-* !sp, !bw, !cr change the spreading, bandwidth and coding rate independently, if you wish.
+* `!sp`, `!bw`, `!cr` change the spreading, bandwidth and coding rate independently, if you wish.
-* !ls shows the list of nodes this node is sensing via HELLO messages.
+* `!ls` shows the list of nodes this node is sensing via HELLO messages.
-* !font `big|small` will change between an 8x8 and a 5x7 (4x6 usable area) font.
+* `!font big|small` will change between an 8x8 and a 5x7 (4x6 usable area) font.
+* `!image <image-file-name>` send an FCI image (see later about images).

+## Sending images

+FreakWAN implements its own very small, losslessy compressed 1 bit images, as a proof of concept that we can send small media types over LoRa, and also very useful in order to make our protocol more robust against very long packets (that have a very large *time on air*).
+Inside the `fci` directory of this repository you will find the specification of the image format and run length compression used, and a tool to convert small PNG files into FCI images.

+Once you have the FCI images, you should copy them into the `images` directory inside your device (again, using ampy or talk32 or any other tool).
+Then you can send the images using the `!image` command using the bluetooth CLI.

+## Power management

+Right now, for the LILYGO TTGO T3 device, we support reading the battery level and shutting down the device when the battery is too low, since the battery could damage if it is discharged over a certain limit.
+When this happens, the device will go in deep sleep mode, and will flash the led 3 times every 5 seconds.
+Then, once connected again to the charger, when the battery charges a bit, it will restart again.

+For the T Beam, work is in progress to provide the same feature.
+For now it is better to disable the power management at all, by setting `config['sleep_battery_perc']` to 0 in the `wan_config.py` file.

 # FreakWAN network specification